Eye Catching Light Displays

 Pennisetums are very effective at catching the light and we have quite a few in the gardens.
 Pennisetum Dark Desire (below), produces masses of large purple to black flowers that with a bit of morning dew seem to almost smoulder in the early light.

-Not to be outdone Pennisetum macrourum (below), looks fabulous in the Gravel Garden while a more compact selection from Knoll, Pennisetum Short Stuff (below again), catches some light in the Dragon Garden.
+Not to be outdone Pennisetum macrourum (below), looks fabulous in the Gravel Garden while a more compact selection from Knoll, Pennisetum Short Stuff (below again), does the same albeit at a lower height.
 The compact free flowering nature of this plant makes it especially valuable in smaller gardens.

 The korean feather reed grass, Calamagrostis brachytricha (below), is superb at catching the suns rays and will light up a dull area with ease.